OpenSight/janus-cloud/README.md

 - rtp_forward not support
 - audiolevel_event not support
-- subsriber switch not support
+- subscriber switch not support

 5 Topology
 -----------------